bbmokhtari/django-translations/docs/reference/querysets.rst

    Provides functionalities like
    :meth:`translate` and :meth:`translate_related`
-   to evaluate the :class:`TranslatableQuerySet` in a specific language and also some other functionalities like :meth:`query_in`, :meth:`filter` and :meth:`exclude` to filter the :class:`TranslatableQuerySet` in a specific language.
+   to evaluate the :class:`TranslatableQuerySet` and also some other functionalities like :meth:`query_in`, :meth:`filter` and :meth:`exclude` to query the :class:`TranslatableQuerySet`.

    .. method:: __init__(*args, **kwargs)